abdullahworld/Remote-helicopter-control-Embedded-Systems/README.md

 feedback control to maintain stable flight.
 The buttons are used to change the height and yaw.

-This software can be run on an [online simulator](http://eng-labshare.canterbury.ac.nz) and has been optimised to work with helicopter 3.
+It can be run on an [online simulator](http://eng-labshare.canterbury.ac.nz) which takes a .out file.

 Note: This program was designed on CCS8.3.0.00009 to work with the compiler TI v 18.1.4.LTS.

 ## Inputs